 Presented by: Marianne Henderson, Daniel Simeon-Dubach, Kirstin Goldring

-Successful biobanking operations begin with accurate and responsible planning.
-This session will provide guidance on how to fulfill your biobanks mission by formulating a business plan that will satisfy stakeholders through the use of SMART performance metrics and audit points.
-Discussions will include infrastructure assessments, funding and cost management, and SWOT analysis.
+Successful Biobanking operations begin with accurate and responsible planning.
+This session will provide guidance on how fulfill your banks mission by formulating a business plan that will satisfy stakeholders through the use of SMART performance metrics and audit points.
+Discussions will include infrastructure assessments, Funding and cost management as well as SWOT analysis.